Dissertation topic: The civil society and the responsibility for newly arrived immigrants

 In Uganda, agriculture is the main source of livelihood with predominantly marginal farming clustered around few plantations, and majority of the people practice subsistence farming.
 To enhance and strengthen agricultural production, the government of Uganda and her development partners embarked on agricultural innovations and research, and extension service delivery using mobile technology tools and platforms.
 Evidence from previous studies however, fall short of the current realities of households’ socio-economic conditions, livelihood activities, motivational factors for utilisation of mobile extension services and associated livelihood outcomes.
 Thus, this dissertation examines the experiences of SHFs while applying mobile extension (m-Agric) services to improve on livelihoods in Central Uganda.
 The dissertation adopts a mixed-methods research design, the capability approach and actor-oriented perspectives as analytical tools, and Sustainability Livelihood Approach as a schema to organise my thesis.

-Dissertation title: Paid informal care within muncipal eldercare
+Dissertation topic: Paid informal care within municipal eldercare

 This dissertation concerns paid informal care within Swedish eldercare.
 Here, paid informal care refers to instances when informal caregivers, directly or indirectly, receives financial compensation from delivering publicly funded homecare services to an older adult.
 The dissertation is compilation thesis that in more general terms examines the prevalence, construction and consequences of paid informal care within publicly funded eldercare in Swedish municipalities.
 To begin with, this includes quantitative investigation of the prevalence, change and variation of paid informal care in municipalities between 2006-2016.